-Suppliers can use the RMI as input for the detailed design, using automation tools for code generation, testing and verification, and further shortening project schedules and reducing costs.
-The RMI can then be used throughout the lifecycle of the rail control system, reducing costs related to upgrades and adding new features during the maintenance phase.
+Suppliers can use the digital twin as input for the detailed design, using automation tools for code generation, testing and verification, and further shortening project schedules and reducing costs.
+The digital twin can then be used throughout the lifecycle of the rail control system, reducing costs related to upgrades and adding new features during the maintenance phase.

 Benefits of Reference Model Implementation

 - Reduced risk of misunderstandings and project delays

 - Less time needed for costly on-site tests